bitnami/bitnami-docker-redis-sentinel/README.md

 - `REDIS_MASTER_HOST`: Host of the Redis master to monitor.
 Default: **redis**.
 - `REDIS_MASTER_PORT_NUMBER`: Port of the Redis master to monitor.
 Default: **6379**.
 - `REDIS_MASTER_SET`: Name of the set of Redis instances to monitor.
 Default: **mymaster**.
 - `REDIS_MASTER_PASSWORD`: Password to authenticate with the master.
 No defaults.
 As an alternative, you can mount a file with the password and set the `REDIS_MASTER_PASSWORD_FILE` variable.
-If replica is used, replica's `REDIS_PASSWORD` must be the same.
 - `REDIS_SENTINEL_PORT_NUMBER`: Redis Sentinel port.
 Default: **26379**.
 - `REDIS_SENTINEL_QUORUM`: Number of Sentinels that need to agree about the fact the master is not reachable.
 Default: **2**.
 - `REDIS_SENTINEL_PASSWORD`: Password to authenticate with this sentinel and to authenticate to other sentinels.
 No defaults.
 Needs to be identical on all sentinels.
 As an alternative, you can mount a file with the password and set the `REDIS_SENTINEL_PASSWORD_FILE` variable.